Entrepreneurship, Marketing, and Economics

 Courses are offered in a traditional classroom setting, at night, and via the Internet.

 The marketing students at Pitt Community College may become members of Collegiate DECA.
 This is the community college division of the high school marketing student organization, DECA.
-The members of Collegiate DECA speak to area high school students, judge local high school DECA competitions, and participate in fundraising activities for charitable organizations.
+The members of Collegiate DECA speak to area high school students, judge local high school DECA competitions, compete in national leadership conferences, and participate in fundraising activities for charitable organizations.

 Graduates of the Marketing and Retailing curriculum should qualify for marketing positions within manufacturing, retailing, and service organizations.

-For more information on the Marketing and Retailing Program, contact Hope V. Clark, Curriculum Coordinator.
+For more information contact Mandy Smith Bowers, Curriculum Coordinator.